lupyuen/lupyuen.github.io/src/lorawan.md

 ## Join Network Request

-Before transmitting a LoRaWAN Data Packet, our BL602 Device needs to __join the LoRaWAN Network__.
+Before transmitting a LoRaWAN Data Packet, our BL602 gadget needs to __join the LoRaWAN Network__.

 (It's like connecting to a WiFi Network, authenticated by a security key)